grosser/key_value/Readme.md

-Abuse Sql database as Key-Value Store
+Abuse Sql database as Key-Value Store that can be [750k-qps-crazy-fast](http://yoshinorimatsunobu.blogspot.com/2010/10/using-mysql-as-nosql-story-for.html) via HandlerSocket

 Install
 =======